 When looking for flowering shrubs, people often think about hydrangea, lilac, rhododendron or azalea, and viburnum.
-With its 80 or so species the genus Spiraea is quickly rising up to become a garden favorite.
-The species are easy to grow and maintain and there is a wide range of easily-available cultivars and hybrids on the market.
+With its 80 or so species, the genus Spiraea is quickly rising up to become a garden favorite.
+The species are easy to grow and maintain and there is a wide range of readily available cultivars and hybrids on the market.

 The Spiraea genus as a whole has a few distinct identifying physical features.
-Each is deciduous, mostly with narrow, oval-shaped leaves called lanceolate in botany.
+Each is deciduous, mostly with narrow, oval-shaped leaves called lanceolate.
 They all have many tightly clustered flowers with five sepals and five petals.
 These similarities are often as far as it goes when it comes to the genus.
 This is great news for designers and gardeners looking for variety in their landscapes.

 |Botanical Name||Spiraea spp.|

 |Plant Type||Perennial, shrub|

 |Mature Size||1-20 ft. tall (depending on species)|